informagi/caos-19/README.md

 ## Task-model
 We did a task-analysis to create a faceted task model.
 For each facet a reranking function will be defined.
 Incoming queries will be manually classified into this model, and we compare if this improves our results.

+## What's here
+covid-doc2vec.model is a gensim model trained on all paper abstracts (~april 10) docscores has the distance of each document to each of the 10 tasks in vector space